 Copyright 2013.
 Rebuilding Haiti Now.
 All Rights Reserved.

 The founder, Gladys Doebeli Rocourt, was born and raised in Haiti.
 She left the country while under the dictatorship of “Papa Doc” to pursue her studies in Switzerland where she lived and taught for over 40 years.
-She has now relocated to the Chicago area in the U.S to be near her children and grand-children.
 Ms. Doebeli-Rocourt was part of the faculty of The International School of Geneva for more than 30 years.
 She also held the position of Assistant Principal of the Primary school for several years.
 Her lifelong experience as a teacher and her keen interest and knowledge in different teaching methodologies has led her to participate in many charitable organizations and activities supporting change in Haiti.

 Over the years, she has:

 Provided advice with regards to curriculum contents and teaching methodologies